 Plants that require bright light should be situated close to a window on the southern or western side of your house.
 Make sure that the spot they are sitting in receives a minimum of 6 hours of light a day.

-Keep in mind that the majority of plants need sunlight throughout most of the day, so if your environment can’t provide that in the winter, consider investing in a grow light.
+Keep in mind that the majority of plants need sunlight throughout most of the day, so if your environment can’t provide these conditions, consider investing in a grow light.

 Environment: Adjusting Temperature and Humidity

-Indoor plants normally love typical home temperatures, between 65-80 F, which is what makes them so well-suited for indoor growth.
+Indoor plants normally love typical home temperatures, between 65-80 degrees Fahrenheit, which is what makes them so well-suited for indoor growth.

-Keep in mind where you are placing your plant and how that may alter the temperatures they are experiencing.
-If your plant is near a window, it could be experiencing hotter temperatures in the summer and cooler ones in the winter.
+Keep in mind where that your plant placement may alter the temperatures they’re experiencing.
+If your plant is near a window, it could be exposed to hotter temperatures in the summer and cooler ones in the winter.

 If you live in a dry area try to supply your plant with some humidity!
-This can be done through misting the plant on a regular basis, placing a humidifier in the room it occupies, or putting a bowl of water next to it on a sunny ledge.
-When the sun hits the water it will evaporate, causing humidity.
+This can be done through misting the plant on a regular basis, placing a humidifier in the room it occupies, or putting your plant on a pebble-tray.

 Travel: Leaving Your Plants Home Safely